Khodao Yanthan: Lobbying for Naga Independence

 On arrival in London, Yanthan along with Gen. Sukhai Kaito, Maj.
 Gen. Mowu, and Yong Kong were briefly detained at the London airport.
 On 11 September 1962, they were freed from detention and admitted as citizens of the British Commonwealth.
 The four initially planned to travel to the United Nations to attempt a hearing before the General Assembly.
 They immediately met George Patterson of the International Committee for the Study of Group Rights, and Angami Zapu Phizo, the President of the Naga National Council, along with their legal advisers.
 The four men arrived in London via Karachi, after passing through the Indo-Burma areas.

 In London, Khodao and Phizo worked towards informing people about the Naga situation and urged them to get involved.
 This included writing to newspapers.
 People he worked with included David Astor, the Archbishop of Canterbury, and bishop David Jenkins.
 Abraham Lotha writes, "For Khodao and the leaders, the ideas of independence and sovereignty are interchangeable.
 'The Nagas are NOT demanding an independence from the British-made India.
 Nagas are defending their independence from India.'
 This was his mantra throughout his life."

 Everyday Life in London

 In London, Yanthan took the name 'Charles Lamb.'
-Living a difficult life, he shifted his residence 14 times between 1962 and 2000.
+Living a difficult life, he moved 14 times into various residents between 1962 and 2000.
 There were periods when he was nearly homeless.
 On several occasions, his Jewish landlords helped him search a new apartment and move.
 Yanthan worked at different jobs, including twice at restaurants.
-Eventually, he asked the British Government to help him with formal training to qualify for another kind of job.
-He then got a position at the British Broadcasting Corporation World Service in 1971 where he worked until his retirement in 1988.
+Eventually, he asked the British Government in assisting him with formal training to qualify for another kind of job.
+He then got a position at the British Broadcasting Corporation World Service in 1971, where he worked until his retirement in 1988.
 He qualified for pension from both the state and BBC.

 Death

-Yanthan died on 1 March 2010 at his ancestral village, Lakhüti.
+Yanthan died on 1 March 2010 in his ancestral village, Lakhüti.